National Air and Space Intelligence Center: National Air Intelligence Center

 NASIC's Defense Intelligence Space Threat Committee coordinates "a wide variety of complex space/counterspace analytical activities."
 The Center includes a library with interlibrary loan to Air University, etc.

 Organization

 NASIC is an operation wing and Field Operating Agency (FOA) of the USAF; as an FOA, it reports to the Air Staff through the Deputy Chief of Staff for ISR and Cyber Effects Operations.
-The Center is led by a Commander, currently Col. Maurizio Calabrese, and has an annual budget of over $507 million.
+The Center is led by a Commander, currently Col. Ariel Batungbacal, and has an annual budget of over $507 million.

 NASIC's 4,100 civilian, military, Reserve, National Guard, and contract personnel are split between the Centers' four intelligence analysis groups, four support directorates, and 18 squadrons.

 The Air and Cyberspace Intelligence Group; Geospatial and Signatures Intelligence Group; Global Exploitation Intelligence Group; and Space, Missiles and Forces Intelligence Group comprise the four intelligence groups; the Directorate of Communications and Information, Directorate of Personnel, Directorate of Facilities and Logistics, and Directorate of Plans and Operations comprise the four support directorates.